w3c/wai-audiences/_audiences/policy-makers.md

 * For a list of governmental policies relating to web accessibility in countries and regions around the world, see **[Web Accessibility Laws and Policies]({{ "/policies/" | relative_url }})**.
 * For guidance on developing a policy for an organization, see **[Developing Organizational Policies on Web Accessibility]({{ "/plan/org-policies/" | relative_url }})**.

+## More

+We encourage you to look around the W3C WAI website to find other information that you might be interested in.